 #3—Use valid and scientifically proven tools

 If the battlefield is out of your control, then the tools you use become your differentiator.
 Make no mistake, valid and reliable tools are an essential starting point.
-Deploying science-based psychometric assessments, assessing a range of job-relevant competencies, skills, and behaviors is the foundation to maximize your efficiency and effectiveness.
+Deploying science-based psychometric assessments, and assessing a range of job-relevant competencies, skills, and behaviors is the foundation to maximize your efficiency and effectiveness.

-Deploying science-based psychometric assessments, assessing a range of job-relevant competencies, skills, and behaviors is the foundation to maximize your efficiency and effectiveness.
+Deploying science-based psychometric assessments, and assessing a range of job-relevant competencies, skills, and behaviors is the foundation to maximize your efficiency and effectiveness.

 #4—Build a seamless and engaging experience

 How you deploy those tools mentioned above is a separate question.
 Speed and scalability are essential while ensuring that candidates have the best possible experience.
 With talent becoming or remaining mobile and seeking flexibility, your tools need to replicate this expectation.
-Sure, assessments should be delivered on any device and be available on-demand.
+Sure, assessments should be delivered on any device and be available on demand.
 And yes, asynchronous engagement is a given.
 But it is much more than that.
-How you deploy these tools is key to success, and that also means providing candidates a rich and engaging experience in a seamless and clear workflow as well as delivering speed and differentiation.
+How you deploy these tools is key to success, and that also means providing candidates with a rich and engaging experience in a seamless and clear workflow as well as delivering speed and differentiation.
 The last part – speed and differentiation – matters a lot.
 Candidates need to understand who is competing for their skills and your brand must be central to your (repeat, your) war.

 #5—Ensure a continuous integration of your people data

-A war is not a moment in time.
+War is not a moment in time.
 No matter how effective your recruitment and selection process is, it is the integration of the data and the ongoing application that deliver sustainable success.
 Insights begin with bringing together data, be it personality assessment, experiences, skills, motivation, or values.
 No battle ever allows for perfect information, but having more data certainly provides for a better view – and that view is important.
 Data visualization, real-time data visualization, with the flexibility to apply different lenses is key to insight.

-#6—Use information wisely
+#6—Use the information wisely

 An organization’s ability to attract and retain talent is fundamental in the talent war.
 For more than 30 years, the fight has shown no sign of getting less intense.
 And make no mistake, the war will continue, businesses will change, talent will evolve, and skills will come and go.
 What will not change, however, is that data-driven people insights are the tools of success in this ongoing war for talent.